 Dennis is survived by his wife, Norma Owens; children, Jessica and Brian Owens, siblings, Carolyn, Robin, and Keith Owens.
 He is mourned by a vast network of people who were lucky enough to bask in the warmth of his love.

 Follow us on Facebook at Beach Funeral and Cremation Services.

-To send flowers to the family or plant a tree in memory of Dennis Owens, please visit our floral store.
+To send flowers to Dennis' family, please visit our floral store.